FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 With the commands from the previous slide perform the following tasks.
 Make sure to replace collection with a name.

-1. Can you insert multiple field and value entries into one collection
+1. Can you insert multiple field and value entries into one collection?
-2. change exsisting entries
+2. Change exsisting entries
 2. How do you remove specific field and values?
-3. Can you find all the entries of a specific field
+3. Can you find all the entries of a specific field?

 ---
 # Query selector